wizkitglobal-create/WCN-ML2/README.md

 This project is intended to make Machine learning to Mitigate litter easier and open-source.

-THis is a work in progress project and the code will be updated and added to regulalrly
+This is a work in progress project and the code will be updated and added to regulalrly

 Goal of the WebApp
 .